-4.5 Future Strategic Science and Research Activities
+4.4 Future Strategic Science and Research Activities

-Along with the implementation of the short- and medium-term activities contemplated in this IPHC 5-Year Program of Integrated Research and monitoring (2022-26), and in pursuit of the overarching objective, the IPHC Secretariat will also aim to undertake:
+Along with the implementation of the medium- and long-term activities contemplated in this IPHC 5-Year Program of Integrated Science and Research (2021-26), the IPHC Secretariat shall strive to:

-- 1) Cutting-edge research programs in fisheries research in support of fisheries management of Pacific halibut; - 2) Groundbreaking methodological research; - 3) High impact and applied research; - 4) Establish new collaborative agreements and interactions with research agencies and academic institutions; - 5) To promote the international involvement of the IPHC by continued and new participation in international scientific organizations and by leading international science and research collaborations. - 6) To incorporate talented students and early researchers in research activities contemplated.
+1) Establish world-leading programs in fisheries research, particularly on genomics and genetics.

+- 2) Establish new collaborative agreements and interactions with research agencies and academic institutions. - 3) Promote the international involvement of the IPHC by continued and new participation in international scientific organizations and by leading international science and research collaborations. - 4) Incorporation of talented students and early researchers in research activities contemplated.